ARMmbed/iot-deep-dive-lorawan/README.md

 **Note:** Make sure to put `0x` in front of device address!!! (i.e. `"lora.device-address": "0x26021CED",`)

-Now compile this application:
+Now compile the application:

 1. Click *Compile*.

     ![Compile](media/mbed4.png)

-1. 1.
-A binary (.bin) file downloads, use drag-and-drop to copy the file to the DAPLINK device (like a USB mass storage device).
+1. A binary (.bin) file downloads, use drag-and-drop to copy the file to the DAPLINK device (like a USB mass storage device).

     **Note:** Here's a [video](https://youtu.be/L5TcmFFD0iw?t=1m25s).